-Gap Inc. (GPS), the largest U.S. specialty-apparel retailer, raised its full-year earnings forecast as sales in North America advanced.
+Gap Inc. (GPS:US), the largest U.S. specialty-apparel retailer, raised its full-year earnings forecast as sales in North America advanced.

 Profit this year will be $2.20 to $2.25 a share, an increase from a previous forecast of $1.95 to $2 a share, the San Francisco-based company said yesterday in a statement.
 Analysts projected $2.27, the average of 23 estimates compiled by Bloomberg.